Russia unveils coronavirus vaccine, claiming victory in global race

 The World Health Organization still lists the Gamaleya vaccine as being in Phase 1.

-Dmitriev said Tuesday he expects the WHO to soon recognize Russia’s coronavirus vaccine as the world’s first.

-WHO spokesman Tarik Jasarevic said at a briefing in Geneva that, “We are in close contact with Russian health authorities and discussions are ongoing with respect to possible WHO prequalification of the vaccine, but again, prequalification of any vaccine includes the rigorous review and assessment of all required safety and efficacy data.”
+WHO spokesman Tarik Jasarevic said at a briefing in Geneva that, “We are in close contact with Russian health authorities and discussions are ongoing with respect to possible WHO prequalification of the vaccine.”

+“But again,” he continued, “prequalification of any vaccine includes the rigorous review and assessment of all required safety and efficacy data.”

 Most of what outside scientists know about the experimental vaccine is from secondhand sources and not from published medical studies.
 Dmitriev acknowledged that while that may be unusual elsewhere, Russia is traditionally secretive in its scientific endeavors.

 The results from Phases 1 and 2 will be published by the end of this month, he said, adding that the delay was waiting for formal registration.

 “You have to think a little bit about the Russian system; after Sputnik was flying for five days, only on day five did Russia acknowledge that there is a satellite flying,” he said.

-Konstantin Chumakov, a member of the Global Virus Network, an international coalition working on viral threats, said in an e-mail that he had only heard of the results second hand but knows and respects the scientist leading the Russian team.
+Konstantin Chumakov, a member of the Global Virus Network, an international coalition working on viral threats, said in an email that he had only heard of the results second hand but knows and respects the scientist leading the Russian team.
 Still, he said it would be questionable to begin vaccinations without evidence from a large, Phase 3 trial that will provide information on whether the vaccine protects people against the disease.

 Russia’s vaccine uses two doses to deliver different harmless cold viruses, or adenoviruses, that have been engineered to carry into cells the gene for the spiky protein that studs the outside of the coronavirus.